Thallium(III) hydroxide

 Thallium(III) hydroxide, Tl(OH)3, also known as thallic hydroxide, is a hydroxide of thallium.
-It is a white solid.
+It is a reddish-brown solid.

 Thallium(III) hydroxide is a very weak base; it dissociates to give the thallium(III) ion, Tl(3+), only in strongly acidic conditions.

 Preparation

 Thallium(III) hydroxide can be produced by the reaction of thallium(III) chloride with sodium hydroxide or the electrochemical oxidation of Tl+ in alkaline conditions.